-- Underperformance relative to its benchmark over a rolling three year period Performance, over the trailing three year period, in the bottom half of its peer managers in an appropriate universe. - Style drift from the stated investment style. - Change in the portfolio manager. - Changes in the ownership of the firm. - The Executive Director will notify and receive acknowledgement from a manager of the Board's action to place said manager "on watch".
+- Underperformance relative to its benchmark over a rolling three year period Performance, over the trailing three year period, in the bottom half of its peer managers in an appropriate universe. - Style drift from the stated investment style. - Change in the portfolio manager. - Changes in the ownership of the firm, admission of fault, determination of guilt, acknowledgement of or involvement in, or an agreement to settle pending litigation related to, any action(s) which exhibit unethical or unprofessional or otherwise inappropriate behavior of any type by the firm's management or any of its employees or agents.

+• The Executive Director will notify and receive acknowledgement from a manager of the Board's action to place said manager "on watch".